MicrosoftDocs/VBA-Docs/Office-F1-Landing/function-marked-as-restricted-or-uses-a-type-not-supported-in-visual-basic-offic.md

 ---
-title: Función marcada como restringida o con un tipo no admitido en Visual Basic, Office Shared [vblr6.chm1015665]
+title: Function marked as restricted or uses a type not supported in Visual Basic, Office Shared [vblr6.chm1015665]
 keywords: vblr6.chm1015665
 f1_keywords:
 - vblr6.chm1015665